offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ### Abstract

 This paper analyzes the central role of user research in the development of Human-Computer Interaction (HCI) and User Experience (UX) design.
-Drawing from cognitive science, empirical methodologies, and persona-driven frameworks such as the ACE Persona Manifest, it details how qualitative and quantitative research methods inform design decisions, mitigate bias, and ensure the creation of accessible, engaging, and ethically aligned digital systems.
+Drawing from cognitive science, empirical methodologies, and persona-driven frameworks such as the Quillan Persona Manifest, it details how qualitative and quantitative research methods inform design decisions, mitigate bias, and ensure the creation of accessible, engaging, and ethically aligned digital systems.
 The discussion includes advanced diagnostic protocols, like the LeeX-Humanized Protocol, to illustrate how emergent user needs and behaviors are systematically integrated into iterative design processes.

 ---